Data-driven balanced truncation for second-order systems with generalized proportional damping: Data-driven second-order balanced truncation

 In the formulae~\cref{eqn:MfromData,eqn:KfromData}, the appearing term $\posTf(\i \zeta_{j}) + (\vartheta_{k} / \zeta_{j}) \velTf(\i \zeta_{j})$ looks contrived at first glance.
 However, this is an artifact of \Cref{thm:sobtFromData} being stated as generally as possible to include position and velocity outputs simultaneously; neither is necessarily required.
 In realistic applications, it is usually the case that either $\BCp$ or $\BCv$ is identically zero.
 Then, the term will resolve to

 which is exactly the second-order transfer function~\cref{eqn:soTf}, or to

 which is a re-scaling of the second-order transfer function~\cref{eqn:soTf}.

 Replacing the intrusive quantities~\cref{eqn:soBTKeyQuantities} in \Cref{alg:pvBT} with the data-based approximations~\cref{eqn:soDataMatrices} results in a data-driven reformulation of \sopvBt{} summarized in \Cref{alg:soQuadBT}, which we call \emph{second-order quadrature-based position-velocity balanced truncation} (\soQuadbt).
-Outside of empirical knowledge used to design the damping coefficient functions $f(s)$ and $g(s)$, the method is entirely non-intrusive.
+Outside of empirical knowledge used to design the damping coefficient functions $f$ and $g$, the method is entirely non-intrusive.
 As in~\cite{GosGB22}, the quadrature-based approximations to the Gramians are never explicitly formed.
-Instead, they are only invoked implicitly to derive the data-based approximations~\cref{eqn:soDataMatrices}.
+Instead, they are only invoked implicitly to derive the data-based approximations~\cref{eqn:soDataMatrices}; the points in~\Cref{alg:soQuadBT} at which $\posTf$ and $\velTf$ are sampled are the quadrature nodes underlying these quadrature rules.
 While \Cref{alg:soQuadBT} is formulated generally to include position and velocity outputs, as is the case with \Cref{thm:sobtFromData}, both are not necessarily required; depending on the application of interest, only one of them is required.
 Lastly, \Cref{thm:sobtFromData} assumes that the sets of quadrature nodes used to implicitly approximate $\BPp$ and $\BQv$ are \emph{distinct}.
-In \Cref{thm:sobtFromData_Hermite}, we derive a special case of the formulae~\cref{eqn:dataFormulas} when the quadrature nodes come in complex conjugate pairs, i.e., $\i \zeta_{j} = \i s_{j}$ and $\i \vartheta_{j} = - \i s_{j}$ for all $j=1, \ldots, J$, and may overlap.
+In \Cref{thm:sobtFromData_Hermite}, we derive a special case of the formulae~\cref{eqn:dataFormulas} when the quadrature nodes come in complex conjugate pairs, i.e., $\i \zeta_{j} = \i s_{j}$ and $\i \vartheta_{j} = -\i s_{j}$ for all $j=1, \ldots, J$, and may overlap.

 \begin{remark} It is worth highlighting that the matrices in~\cref{eqn:soDataMatrices} are highly similar to the second-order Loewner and shifted Loewner matrices that appear in the extension of the interpolatory Loewner framework for second-order systems developed in~\cite{PonGB22}.
 Suppose that $\BCv = \Bzero$ and that the system~\cref{eqn:soSys} has Rayleigh damping~\cref{eqn:Rayleigh}.
 Given two disjoint sets of interpolation points $\lambda_{1}, \ldots, \lambda_{K} \in \C$ and $\mu_{1}, \ldots, \mu_{J} \in \C$, the second-order Loewner and shifted Loewner matrices $\bbL \in \C^{pK \times mJ}$ and $\bbLs \in \C^{pK \times mJ}$ are defined block-elementwise as